ncandio/razorfs/README.md

 These results represent initial testing in controlled environments.
 The filesystem is designed for specific datacenter scenarios and may not be suitable for general-purpose use.

-## RAZOR Filesystem Persistence Architecture
+## razorfs Persistence Architecture

 ### Overview

-The RAZOR filesystem ensures data persistence through a sophisticated snapshot-based system that combines binary serialization with kernel-level integration.
+The razorfs filesystem ensures data persistence through a sophisticated snapshot-based system that combines binary serialization with kernel-level integration.
 This system guarantees filesystem state preservation across reboots, crashes, and planned maintenance operations.

 **Key Persistence Features:**
 - **Automatic Snapshot Creation**: On unmount operations and periodic intervals